ckeditor/ckeditor4/tests/plugins/forms/manual/ieradiofix.md

 * In source mode appeaers 'checked' attribute when radio button is marked as selected.

 **Unexpected:**
 * The state of radio button is not saved.
-'Checked' attribute is **not present** in source mode when it should be.
+'Checked' attribute is **not present** in source mode.